 - Poorly written.

 Of course, the absolute worst thing you can do is to simply copy & paste content from other sites and try to pass it off as your own.
-Not only can you get banned from the search engines by doing this, but it is also illegal (as content is copyright protected) so you risk having your site closed down entirely.
+Not only can you get banned from the search engines by doing this, but it is also illegal (as content is copyright protected) so you risk having your site closed down entirely, to avoid this sort of problems, check out this blog about copywriting and marketing.
 I have been the victim of people stealing my content and passing it off as their own, but I have (along with many others in the blogging community) always chased up those offending sites and reported them to their hosting providers.

 In order to create quality content you need to spend time working on the “quality” aspect of it.

 - Write longer posts that are helpful and detailed for people.

 - Include multimedia aspects (Images, Videos, Slideshows, etc.)

 - Format your content properly (Paragraphs, Headings, Subheadings, Bullet points, etc.)

 - Follow up with a call to action at the end of your posts.